Unusual Malaysian Drinks You Want To Try

 We serve Teh Tarik at Roti Canai stalls.

-If you head to a Warung, a Mamak stall, or any Kopitiam (Coffee shop), you will find patrons sipping on steamy mugs of thick, rich, and foamy hot Teh Tarik.
+If you head to a Warung, a Mamak stall, or any Kopitiam (Coffee shop), patrons will be sipping on steamy mugs of thick, rich, and foamy hot Teh Tarik.

 Take a sip of the sweet, earthy, and soothing beverage, and you will taste Malaysia.